Nisser111/team-management-app/backend/README.md

-# Getting Started with the Team Management API
+# Getting started with the Team Management API

-This is the guide to help you quickly set up, run, and interact with the Team anagement API, which provides functionalities to manage teams in the system.
+This is the guide to help you quickly set up, run, and interact with the Team management API, which provides functionalities to manage teams in the system.
 The API supports CRUD operations, enabling clients to retrieve, create, update, and delete team entities.

 ---